Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: Introduction

 \section{Introduction}

 Multipartite entanglement is believed to be the key ingredient for many applications such as quantum simulation, metrology, and protocols in quantum information processing.
-Accordingly, its quantitative and qualitative characterization is of the great importance.
+Accordingly, its quantitative and qualitative characterization is of great importance.
 However, this task has turned out to be difficult due to the exponentially increasing dimension of the Hilbert space, where these states live.
-What is more, it is known that an almost entire chunk of this huge Hilbert space is useless for quantum information processing \cite{Hayden2006Aspects,Gross2009Most,Bremner2009Are}.
-Consequently, the research has focused on classes of multipartite entangled states, which are easy to characterise, manipulate and have wide-gamut of applications.
+What is more, it is known that almost all quantum states in this huge Hilbert space are useless for quantum information processing~\cite{Hayden2006Aspects,Gross2009Most,Bremner2009Are}.
+Consequently, the research has focused on classes of multipartite entangled states, which are easy to characterize, manipulate and have a wide gamut of applications.
 In fact, symmetries and other kinds of simplifications seem to be essential for a state to be an interesting resource.

 One of the fundamental ways to explore the structure of multipartite states is to quantify their entanglement using entanglement measures.
 In this work, we concentrate on geometric measure of entanglement~\cite{wei2003geometric,shimony1995degree}, which has become a staple method due to its desirable properties of an entanglement monotone.
 The geometric measure calculates the distance of a given state from the set of separable pure states.
-Despite of its simple definition, it is very hard to compute due to a large number of optimization parameters.
+Despite its simple definition, it is very hard to compute due to a large number of optimization parameters.
 The geometric measure has been analytically estimated only for a few classes of states~\cite{wei2003geometric, markham2007entanglement,frydryszak2012geometric}, upper and lower bounds have been derived~\cite{qi2005eigenvalues,chen2010computation,hu2016computing,streltsov2011simple,xiong2022geometric}, and numerical methods have been considered to find states with high entanglement~\cite{qi2018entangled,steinberg2022maximizing,martin2010multiqubit}.
 In order to ease the complexity of the problem, symmetries of a quantum state have been utilized.
 It was proven that the closest separable state to a symmetric multiqubit state is also symmetric~\cite{Robert2009Geometric}.